-I know I'm still a Boulder newbie -- still eating gluten, refusing to do yoga, and seeing bluegrass as an awesome novelty -- but I'm going to give you my take anyway.
+I know I’m a Boulder newbie — still eating gluten, refusing to do yoga, and seeing bluegrass as an awesome novelty — but I’m going to give you my take anyway.

 Buck up, Boulder.

 Everyone is frustrated that these places are closing down, but if you look around, there are new opportunities popping up.
-A few months ago, I talked with local musician Danny Meyer about the push to bring regular live shows back to The Sink.
-He and his band FreeBear are still playing there every Thursday.
+I just talked with local musician Danny Meyer (on page 23) about the push to bring regular live shows back to The Sink.
 In the not so distant future, eTown will open up eTown Hall, which will fill the gap as a mid-sized music venue.

 Maybe all the closures are the kick in the ass someone needs to start a new DIY space.
 Go right ahead and file that under “much easier said than done,” but it feels like the right solution.
 It puts more control in the hands of the bands, and more importantly, fosters a sense of community.